Congressional District # 2

 EPA entered into a consent decree with several PRPs on November 28, 2007, to implement the selected cleanup actions at the Himco site.
 By 2010, the potential health threat posed by drinking groundwater contaminated by landfill leachate was significantly reduced due to the abandonment of drinking water wells at the residences to the south and southeast of the site.
 Groundwater quality data collected in 2010-2011 suggested that levels of contaminants have significantly been reduced in groundwater under the landfill as well as in the adjacent areas.
 Primary contaminants detected during this groundwater sampling survey were arsenic and bis-2-ethylhexyl phthalate.
 No VOCs were detected above federal Safe Drinking Water Act maximum contaminant levels (MCLs).

 The PRPs completed construction of all of the remedial actions in June 2012 and the Himco site is currently in the long-term response (operation and maintenance (O&M)) phase.
 Periodic groundwater monitoring and maintenance of the landfill cover is being performed by the PRP, as required under the approved O&M Plan.
+In summer 2014, elevated methane levels were detected during routine O&M activities.
+Consequently, the PRP has been required by EPA to make necessary enhancements to the existing gas venting system (PVT).
+This work is expected to be completed by the last week of December 2014.

 Success StoryThe cleanup at Himco Dump site was recognized in 2013 by EPA Region 5 for applying greener cleanup principles that significantly reduced the environmental footprint of the cleanup.
 This was accomplished by 1) reusing some of the material removed at the site (e.g., donating wood chips to municipality for mulch); 2) designing the slope of landfill in a manner to accommodate greater potential reuse of the site; and 3) eliminating off-site runoff during precipitation.